curvenote/docs/cli/authentication.md

 ### Authenticating on a Server

-You can also override the config path by having a `CURVENOTE_TOKEN` in your environment, this is helpful when using the Curvenote CLI from a continuous integration system or on a server, for example, when [deploying from a GitHub Action](https://curvenote.com/oxa:Eh6WvY9NT46Ds4lE3OqJ/rVruBYk1hDZL2Ca9a6UQ).
+You can also override the config path by having a `CURVENOTE_TOKEN` in your environment, this is helpful when using the Curvenote CLI from a continuous integration system or on a server.

 ```shell
 export CURVENOTE_TOKEN="API_TOKEN"